thxmasj/cloud-war-maven-plugin/README.md

 * Out-of-the-box secure HTTPS simply by including a JKS or PKCS#12 key store.
 * Easy set-up by following the «convention over configuration» principle.

-Just include the plugin in pom.xml and it will replace the standard plugin in the packaging phase.
-Declaratively select the enhancement features you want in the plugin´s configuration.
+Just include the plugin in pom.xml and it will Declaratively select the enhancement features you want in the plugin´s configuration.

 # Usage

-Include this plugin in pom.xml.
-As it is an extension of the default plugin it also supports the standard settings in addition to the settings for the enhancement features.
+Include this plugin in pom.xml to replace the standard maven-war-plugin in the packaging phase.
+It extends the standard plugin and therefore supports all the standard plug-in's configuration in addition to configuration for enhancing the packaged WAR.

 ```
 <plugin>